peterkinget/MOSbiusV2Tools/README.md

 One `circuit.json` file contains the whole circuit connections description for the RBUSes and the SBUSes as shown above.

+### Internal BUSes

+There are four internal buses `internal_A` thru `internal_D`.
+They can be used like pins in the `terminal` declarations, however they are not connected to the outside world.
+They main targeted use is to connect to an "SBUS" so that switched connections can be made between SBUSes that are not connected to other pins.

 ### Transistor Sizing

 Create a separate `.json` file with the sizing for all the devices; here is an empty file: